kzu/kzu.github.io/_posts/2023-08-15-sponsorlink-feedback.md

 sponsorship), you would keep in mind the individual(s) behind the project because you *actively* reached out for your pocket.
-So when it's time to report an issue, I think you'll be more likely to remember the person and me kinder.
+So when it's time to report an issue, I think you'll be more likely to remember the person and be kinder.

 As an OSS developer, seeing an issue report tagged with a Sponsor label, likewise, will remind you that they care about you,